mcci-catena/arduino-lmic/README.md

 # Important note

-This version of Arduino-lmic does not comply with LoRaWAN™ Specification v1.1 since downlinks can not be disabled.
+This version of Arduino-lmic does not comply with LoRaWAN™ Specification v1.1 since downlinks should never be disabled.

 From LoRaWAN™ Specification v1.1: